Keith Rucker

-Keith Rucker V (born November 20, 1968) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+Keith Rucker V (born November 20, 1968) is an American football coach and former professional player who was a defensive tackle in the National Football League (NFL).
+He is the defensive coordinator for the University of Rio Grande, a position he has held since 2026.
 He played for the Phoenix Cardinals (1992–1993), the Cincinnati Bengals (1994–1995), Philadelphia Eagles (1996), the Washington Redskins (1996–1997), and the Kansas City Chiefs (1997).
 He finished his playing career with the San Antonio Matadors of the Spring Football League.
 He played college football for the Eastern Michigan Eagles and Ohio Wesleyan Battling Bishops.

 Rucker is currently an assistant coach at Bishop Fenwick High School in Middletown, Ohio.